On the asymptotics of the meromorphic 3D-index: Preliminaries on ideal triangulations and angle structures

 Given an \Sval\ angle structure~$\omega$ satisfying $\omega(\square)\neq\pm1$ for all $\square\in Q(\triang)$, we may therefore define the complex numbers

 As observed by Luo~\cite[Lemma~3.3]{luo-volume}, and as is easily seen from \eqref{shears-with-circle-valued-angles}, when $\omega$ is a smooth critical point of $\Vol\bigr|_{(x,y)}$, the above complex numbers satisfy the edge consistency equations~\eqref{edge-consistency-equations}.
-Nonetheless, in order for $z$ to also satisfy the relations~\eqref{z-relations}, we must assume that in each tetrahedron, the imaginary parts of the three angles~$\omega(\square)$, $\omega(\square')$ and $\omega(\square'')$ \emph{all have the same sign}.
-We shall return to this question again in Section~\ref{suppression-vs-geometry} below.
-If the relations~\eqref{z-relations} are satisfied, then $z$ is an algebraic solution of the gluing equations whose log-holonomy satisfies $x = \exp(i\Imag u)$ and $y = \exp(i\Imag v)$.
+However, additional conditions on $\omega$ are needed so that $z$ also satisfies the relations~\eqref{z-relations} required for the shape parameters of an ideal tetrahedron.